aprsworld/mqttLocalLogger/postProcessJsonToCSV.README.md

 postProcessJsonToCSV allows the build of a csv file from the same configuration as used by mqttLocalLoggerCSV.
-It is freed from the constrains of operating in real time, so all of the records are process in correct order and not records are missed because the did not make the real time cutoff.
+It is freed from the constrains of operating in real time, so all of the records are process in correct order and no records are missed because the did not make the real time cutoff.